numap-library/numap/readme.md

 ## Folders Organization

-- *examples*: contains some examples showing how to use numap.
-One of these examples is a memory bandwidth reporting live tool.
+- `examples`: contains some examples showing how to use numap.

-- *include*: contains numap headers
+- `include`: contains numap headers

-- *src*: contains numap implementation files
+- `src`: contains numap implementation files

-- *Makefile*: is a Makefile building both the library and the examples
+- `Makefile`: is a Makefile building both the library and the examples

 ## Dependencies